zephyrproject-rtos/zephyr/samples/sensor/stm32_vbat_sensor/README.rst

 ********

-This sample reads the Vbat from the STM32 Internal Sensor and displays the results.
+This sample reads the Vbat from the STM32 Internal Sensor using the Voltage Divider driver and displays the results.

 Building and Running
 ********************